ghc/ghc/docs/users_guide/using-optimisation.rst

     potential inlining.

 .. ghc-flag:: -fworker-wrapper
-    :shortdesc: Enable the worker-wrapper transformation.
+    :shortdesc: Enable the worker/wrapper transformation.
     :type: dynamic
     :category:

-    Enable the worker-wrapper transformation after a strictness analysis pass.
+    Enable the worker/wrapper transformation after a demand analysis pass.

+    Exploits strictness and absence information by unboxing strict arguments and replacing absent fields by dummy values in a wrapper function that will inline in all relevant scenarios and thus expose a specialised, unboxed calling convention of the worker function.

     Implied by :ghc-flag:`-O`, and by :ghc-flag:`-fstrictness`.
     Disabled by :ghc-flag:`-fno-strictness`.
 Enabling :ghc-flag:`-fworker-wrapper`
-    while strictness analysis is disabled (by :ghc-flag:`-fno-strictness`) has no effect.
+    while demand analysis is disabled (by :ghc-flag:`-fno-strictness`) has no effect.

 .. ghc-flag:: -fbinary-blob-threshold=⟨n⟩